krajeshj/Streetcar0719/ExploratoryDataAnalysis.md

     -   PS - Public / Semi Public
     -   SF - Single Family
     -   VA - Vacant
--   Parcels with high Market Land values also imply more Property Tax revenue coming into the City
+-   Parcels with high Market Land values also imply more Property Tax revenue coming into the City of Cincinnati.
+-   Particular attention should be paid to these Existing Land Use parcels when performing the detailed Analysis/Forecast.